|

 and how different that can be from the world’s standards.

-In this section of the gospel, Luke shows Jesus deliberately traveling to Jerusalem,
+In this section of the gospel, Luke shows Jesus deliberately traveling

 knowing that at the end, the cross awaits.